mozilla/addons-server/docs/topics/api/collections.rst

     :>json string slug: The name used in the URL.
     :>json string url: The (absolute) collection detail URL.
     :>json string uuid: A unique identifier for this collection; primarily used to count addon installations that come via this collection.

+If the ``with_addon`` parameter is passed then :ref:`addons in the collection<collection-addon-detail>` are returned along with the detail.
+Add-ons returned are limited to the first 25 in the collection, in the default sort (popularity, descending).
+Additional add-ons can be returned from the :ref:`Collection Add-on list endpoint<collection-addon-list>`.

 ------